 - Through monitoring and inspection processes, the need for training may be identified.
 When the need arises, a referral is made to the technical support unit to arrange for training though the CSD-approved training centers, CSD's technical consultant or CSD internal technical staff.
 Additionally, Subgrantees can initiate training themselves by submitting a request to the technical support unit. - CSD's contract has specific training requirements that must be met within certain time frames for Subgrantee staff to continue working within the program.
 Training records for the required online, classroom and field training are maintained by the Subgrantee and CSD.
-CSD's new Training Portal (CTP) was launched as a pilot in 2021.
-CSD anticipates a full online launch of the CTP in late 2022.
+CSD's new Training Portal (CTP) was onboarded in January 2023.